AreteraAB/Foopipes.Examples/Contentful/Readme.md

 * Typescript 2.1 with async await

 ## Api keys ##
-Api keys are supplied by environment variables in `docker-compose.yaml`
+Contentful api keys are supplied by environment variables in `docker-compose.yaml`

 ## Webhooks ##
 For trying out the webhook callbacks you can use an utility like ngrok <https://ngrok.com/> to avoid exposing your